Pushpay jumps to record high on increased profit guidance

 At the annual meeting, chief executive Bruce Gordon laid out a simple coronavirus equation.

-"Pushpay expects the increase in digital giving, as a proportion of total giving, resulting from Covid-19, to outway any potential fall in total giving to the US faith sector," he said.
+"Pushpay expects the increase in digital giving, as a proportion of total giving, resulting from Covid-19, to outweigh any potential fall in total giving to the US faith sector," he said.

 In short, Pushpay's app, which offers digital collection plate and church community update features, has seen wider adoption during lockdown, and it looks like the increased technology adoption will persist.